 By Inès Magoum

--tower was recently commissioned in the locality of Yangambi in the DRC.
+-in the locality of Yangambi in the DRC.
 Objective: to understand the role of tropical forests in the fight against climate change.

 “How do tropical forests contribute to mitigating the effects of climate change?”
 To answer this question, the international scientific community decided to study the exchange of greenhouse gases between the forest and the atmosphere in the Congo Basin, located in Central Africa.
 “We know that the preservation of forests in Central Africa is crucial in the fight against climate change, but until now their contribution and potential as carbon sinks has probably been underestimated,” says Pascal Boeckx, a professor at the University of Ghent in Belgium.